stelladaiou/bioapplication/README.md

 # Application for DNA sequence analysis

-### csc8330 - Advanced Programming for Digital Biology
-Coursework\
-Student No:190392907

 ## Intended Purpose
 This DNA sequence analysis application is a tool that is designed for processing DNA sequences to be further used for research analysis.
 Its functionality enables to input the DNA sequence in multiples formats, plain text or FASTA and